 Many people fail to manage the team because they are not aware of this.

-Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership and how to apply them in managing employees or teams.
+Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership, refer to various leadership style examples, and learn how to apply them in managing employees or teams.

-In addition, knowing what type of leader you fit into has the following benefits:
+Benefits of Knowing what type of leadership are suited?
+In addition, knowing what kind of leaders you fit into has the following benefits:

 - Strengthen the necessary leadership skills